L-u-k-e/Terrain-Generator/README.md

 		Radius is the block-distance from the center to the perimeter of the entire landscape.
 Its default value is 0, so there is one block total.
-		Upping this value to 1, surrounds the center block with 1 block on each side, giving 9 total blocks in the landscape.
+		Upping this value to 1, surrounds the center block with 1 block on each side, yeilding a landscape comprised of 9 total blocks.

 	Toggle fill mode:    m (lowercase)